jnozzi/cocoadev.com/markdown/FourCharCode.md

 ----

-The easiest way to convert a General/FourCharCode to a General/NSString is to use the function General/NSFileTypeForHFSTypeCode
+The easiest way to convert a FourCharCode to a NSString is to use the function NSFileTypeForHFSTypeCode